avast/libdwarf/README.md

 target_link_libraries(project-that-needs-libdwarf libdwarf)
 ```

-Because of the LGPL license used in both `libdwarf` and `libelf` projects, the libraries are build as shared (on Linux) or dynamically linked (on Windows).
+Because of the LGPL license used in both `libdwarf` and `libelf`, the libraries are build as shared (on Linux) or dynamically linked (on Windows).

 ## Status